Image

 Biography

 Dr. Khristopher Nicholas is an interdisciplinary food systems scientist with a focus on human-environment interactions.
-Beyond understanding how climate change and other environmental stressors shape human (and planetary) health, he seeks to understand the bi-directional relationship of human behavior as both adaptive and reactive.
+Beyond understanding how climate and other environmental stressors shape planetary health outcomes, he seeks to understand the bi-directional relationship of human behavior as both adaptive and reactive.
 He employs mixed methodologies to assess empirical measures of planetary health alongside subjective measures that emphasize community, traditional ecological knowledge, and lived experience.
+His interdisciplinary published research, spanning global and US settings, includes studies on water security, climate and stunting, perceptions of healthy eating, livelihood resilience, and geospatial measures of food access.

-1. A methodological objective to link social and ecological systems by assessing the role of human behavior in environment-diet relationships.
+1. A methodological objective to link social and ecological systems by assessing the role of human behavior within environment-diet-health relationships.

-2. An equity-driven focus on climate vulnerability in settings that reflects the pitfalls of a global food system built on colonialism and institutional disenfranchisement.
+2. A focus on climate vulnerability and food sovereignty in settings that reflect the pitfalls of a global food system built on resource extraction and power imbalance.

-Khristopher’s overarching research objective is to identify—and ultimately reinforce—new and existing strategies that foster resilience in climate-vulnerable settings.
-Reflecting his own upbringing in the Caribbean, much of his prior work builds on collaboration with communities practicing smallholder farming and small-scale fishing in climate vulnerable small island settings such as the Galápagos islands of Ecuador and in southwestern Madagascar.
+Dr. Nicholas’ overarching research objective is to identify—and ultimately reinforce—new and existing strategies that foster resilience in climate-vulnerable settings.
+Reflecting his own upbringing in the Caribbean and Florida, much of his work builds on collaborations with communities practicing smallholder farming and small-scale fishing in climate vulnerable small island settings such as the Galápagos islands of Ecuador and in southwestern Madagascar.
+His work also explores food security in the United States, ranging from agricultural resilience to federal nutrition assistance program access.

 Education

-• Doctor of Philosophy (Ph.D.) in Nutrition, University of North Carolina at Chapel Hill
+• Ph.D. in Nutrition, University of North Carolina at Chapel Hill

 Contact Information and Links